announcement

 How many people have 17q11.2 duplication syndrome?

-As of 2022, about 48 people with 17q11.2 duplication syndrome have been described in medical research.
+As of 2025, about 40 people with 17q11.2 duplication syndrome have been identified in medical research.

 +